kevinsqi/react-calendar-heatmap/README.md

 import CalendarHeatmap from 'react-calendar-heatmap';
 ```

-To show a heatmap of 100 days ending on April 1st:
+To show a basic heatmap of 100 days ending on April 1st:

 ```javascript
 <CalendarHeatmap